-And we can add further precision to the conversation with the latter distinctions.
+And we add further precision to the conversation with the badness distinctions.

 Hannah: Thanks honey.
 I guess it’s not a big deal.
 It’s just unfortunate.

 According to the distinctions, I’ve apologized and admitted that I think I’m at least partially responsible.
-And Hannah humbly admits that I haven’t, strictly speaking, made an error.
-My apology assures Hannah that I care.
-Hannah’s response reminds me that I do not need to get defensive.
+So my apology assures Hannah that I accept some responsibility.
+And Hannah suggests that I haven’t, strictly speaking, made a mistake.
+So Hannah’s response de-escalates our interaction further.

-† And, no: I don’t think free will is necessary for responsibility.
+† For what it’s worth, I don’t think free will is necessary for responsibility.
 (And, if I am honest, I am agnostic or skeptical about free will, depending on the day.)

 †† I am inspired here by the forward-looking approach to action and responsibility from Gregg Carusso (2013).
 The book is below, but here are some more digestible forms of the view: TEDx talk, interview on Philosophy Bites podcast, interview on Informal Hour podcast.